-- Designed to cover services furnished in the clinic. - Service must be delivered by Dr. or group member or under the supervision of a group practice physician. - The exception will NOT protect: - DME (other than crutches, walkers, manual wheelchairs, etc.) - some infusion pumps (external ambulatory pumps are ok, PEN pumps are not)
+- Designed to cover services furnished in the clinic. - Service must be delivered by Dr. or group member or under the supervision of a group practice physician. - The exception will NOT protect: - -DME (other than crutches, walkers, manual wheelchairs, etc.).
+Note prosthetics and orthotics are NOT DME!!!!! - -some infusion pumps (external ambulatory pumps are ok, PEN pumps are not).